Things to Do in United Kingdom in August

 Best Activities in August

-Edinburgh Festival Fringe Comedy and Theatre
+Edinburgh Festival Fringe Shows and Walking Tours

-Scottish Highlands Hiking and Castle Tours
+Scottish Highlands Multi-Day Tours

-Cornwall Coastal Walking and Surfing
+Cornwall Coastal Walks and Beach Days

 August Events & Festivals